 When does it start getting lighter?

-The Winter Solstice took place on Tuesday 21 December 2021, which means it will gradually get lighter as the weeks progress.
+The Winter Solstice takes place on Wednesday 21 December 2022, which means it will gradually get lighter as the weeks progress.

 What is the Winter Solstice?